ABOUT US

-The North Carolina GlaxoSmithKline Foundation is committed to embracing the entire state through our various grant programs.
+The North Carolina GlaxoSmithKline Foundation is committed to embracing the entire state through our grant programs.
 We seek the creative spark that makes a true difference in people's lives by supporting innovative programs promoting the sciences, health and education.
 Traditional grants, which are over $25,000, are often multi-year commitments that have a broad impact in the state.
-The Ribbon of Hope program provides $50,000 grants to nonprofits to establish or expand local programs in the areas of science, health and education.
-Read more about us in our annual report 2022 Annual Report.
+The Ribbon of Hope grants provide $50,000 to nonprofits to establish or expand local programs.
+Read more about us in our annual report 2024 Annual Report.

 The Foundation also provides the following resources on continuity planning for nonprofits and foundations: